 - Preheat the oven to 375°.

-- Once the lasagna is finished cooking, remove from the oven and let it rest for at least 15 minutes before serving
+- Rest and serve: Let the lasagna rest for at least 15 minutes before slicing.

 Nutrition